osu-crypto/libOTe/README.md

 [Relic](https://github.com/relic-toolkit/relic) for some Base OTs.
 [Boost Asio](https://www.boost.org/doc/libs/1_84_0/doc/html/boost_asio.html)
 tcp networking and [OpenSSL](https://www.openssl.org/) support can optionally be enabled.
-CMake 3.15+ is required and the build script assumes python 3.
+CMake 3.15+ is required (3.20+ with SPIN) and the build script assumes python 3.

 The library can be built with libsodium, all OT protocols enabled and boost asio TCP networking as
 ```